makersmakingchange/Switch_Adapted_Toys/Toy_Instructions/Available/Sound+Movement+Light-Up_Toys/Kid Connection - Spinning Light Wand/README.md

 ## More info at
 - Makers Making Change Project Page: https://makersmakingchange.com/project/spinning-light-wand-toy-adaptation/
-- Vancouver Hack Space Forum Thread: https://talk.vanhack.ca/t/adapting-toy-wands-for-mmc

 ## Getting Started

 ### 1. Order the Off-The-Shelf Components

-The [Bill of Materials](/Documentation/Working_Documents/Spinning_Light_Wand_BOM_V1.1.xlsx) lists all of the parts and components required to adapt the Spinning Light Wand.
+The [Bill of Materials]() lists all of the parts and components required to adapt the Spinning Light Wand.
 The toy is typically available at Walmart stores.

 ### 2. Print the 3D Printable components
 Print the components.
 All of the files and individual print files can be in the [Build_Files](Build_Files) folder.